-This is necessary because the native library calls JSON.stringify() on the data objects before they are passed to the underlying native implementation.
+This is necessary because the Telerik UI library calls JSON.stringify() on the data objects before they are passed to the underlying native implementation.
 Then, the native implementation parses back the string to a native Android or iOS object.
 This call to stringify may produce incorrect results when called on a Date object.
 To be safe, convert the Date data beforehand to time in milliseconds.
 For more details take a look at our "Date time axis" example from our sdk repository here

 By using the